betomoedano/livestore-expo-starter/lessons/01-expo-start.md

 }
 ```

-🏃**Try it.** Login as "John", see what happens.
+🏃**Try it.** Login as "John", see what happens (the logout button is the "door" icon in the lower left.
 Now login as someone else.
+You might not see much because we didn't add much handling for this, but if you check the devtools, non-Johns should be disconnected.

 (you'll probably want to remove this code now, unless you want to remain being John)